cyberash-dev/ts-basic-types/README.md

 ### PlainObject

-A recursive utility type that represents an object containing only primitive values or other plain objects.
+A recursive utility type that represents an object containing only primitive values, other plain objects, or arrays of any nesting level.
 Useful for defining JSON-serializable objects or configuration objects.

 **Usage examples:**